histoire-dev/histoire/docs/guide/getting-started.md

 ## Overview

-> Histoire is the French word for "Story" and is pronounced `/is.twaʁ/`, like "is·twar" <button class="htw-btn htw-p-1 htw-leading-none" v-on:click="playAudio"><Icon icon="carbon:volume-up-filled" class="htw-w-4 htw-h-4 htw-align-middle"/></button>
+> Histoire is the French word for "Story" and is pronounced `/is.twaʁ/`, like "is·twar" <button class="btn p-1 leading-none" v-on:click="playAudio"><Icon icon="carbon:volume-up-filled" class="w-4 h-4 align-middle"/></button>

 Histoire is a tool to generate stories applications (or "books").